Get Your Ph.D. in Forensic Psychology – Everything You Need to Know in 2024

 Entry requirements for a Forensic Psychology PhD program

-1. Bachelor’s or Master’s Degree: A master’s degree in psychology, criminology, or a related field.
+1. Bachelor’s or Master’s Degree – A master’s degree in psychology, criminology, or a related field.
+Some programs accept holders of a bachelor’s degree and will wrap a master’s program within the PhD.

 2. Minimum GPA of 3.0